garbados/davis/readme.md

 Done.
 Now visit `http://localhost:5984/porter/_design/davis/_rewrite` to see your Porter content made ready for the world.

+## Developing

+`grunt server` will spin up a development server to serve the contents of your `dist` folder, and update it whenever your assets change.
+To make the development server work with CouchDB, you'll need to [enable CORS](http://wiki.apache.org/couchdb/CORS).

 ## Contribute

 The project is still under heavy development.
 Run `./todo.sh` to see what remains undone.